CM RELOCATION

 • Copies of insurance policies

-Relocating for work isn’t just about earning in a new currency — it requires careful financial planning.
+Relocating for work isn’t just about earning in a new currency.
+Moving abroad for work requires careful financial planning so your salary, savings, and living costs stay aligned.

 • Banking setup: Ask your employer if they assist with opening a local bank account.
 Some professionals keep dual accounts for easier international transfers.